netconstructor/geocat-1/docs/readme.txt

 --- Bug fixes
 --------------------------------------------------------------------------------
 - Fix for #263: Screen refresh not working
 - Fix #266: Show alert if click on "Add templates" button and no selected templates.
 Remove from admin interface iso19115 templates.
 - Fix for #267: Page coming up blank afer delete
 - Fix for #268: Mis-aligned result in search
 - Fix for #259: Fix for templates menu in administration
 - #255: Fixed help links
 - Fix for #265: Scroll-bar appearing when probably shouldn't
-- #244: Update popup position always to work correctly when the window is resized Fixes for IE. Thanks to Jürgen Seib for reporting
+- #244: Update popup position always to work correctly when the window is resized
+  Fixes for IE. Thanks to Jürgen Seib for reporting
 - Fix GAST, "back to normal" since maven migration.
 Thanks to Jesse Eichar for his contribution.
 - Map viewer: save map state in cookies (layers config and extent)
 - Removed xlink:href attribute to link service and dataset in OGC WxS harvester which interact with XLink resolver.
   Only uuidref attribute is used to navigate between records.
 - Return all bboxes in brief formatting.
 - Fix #250: Removing old thumbnail for OGC harvester.
 - Fix #251.
-Xml search service does not use default param and does not keep any search results in session Make it behave more like the main search service.
+Xml search service does not use default param and does not keep any search results in session.
+Make it behave more like the main search service.
 - Fix PDF print #252.
 Missing class due to wrong dependency version.
 Fix pdf selection and present print action.
 - #244: Fix position of Other actions panel
 - #253: User interface aligment issues in Opera and IE
 - Replaced TRUNCATE with DELETE commands for Oracle data script.